CBIIT/ccdi-federation-api/README.dev.md

 `cargo run --bin ccdi-spec check "https://ccdi.treehouse.gi.ucsc.edu/api/v1/info" Information`

-`cargo run --bin ccdi-spec check "https://ccdi.treehouse.gi.ucsc.edu/api/v1/sample?page=2&diagnosis=9380/3 : Glioma, malignant" Samples`
+`cargo run --bin ccdi-spec check "https://ccdi.treehouse.gi.ucsc.edu/api/v1/subject?kind=Participant&page=2&per_page=10" Subjects`

 If the bottom line is `Success!`, the response was conformant (this may not catch every error).
 Otherwise, you will get an error.
 For example: